imkaywu/imkaywu.github.io/_posts/2020-01-17-history-of-stratocaster.md

     One-piece maple neck-fingerboard and maple neck with rosewood "slab".
 </div>

-The 'skunk stripes' were rendered unnecessary because the truss rods channels on those instruments were routed into the front of the neck rather than the back, and then covered by the glued-on fingerboards.
+The 'skunk stripes' became unnecessary because the truss rods channels on those instruments were routed into the front of the neck rather than the back, and then covered by the glued-on fingerboards.

 <div class="img_row">
     <img class="col half" src="/assets/img/music/stratocaster/neck_maple_trussrod.jpg" alt="" title="maple neck trussrod"/>